samuelbartels20/kubernetes-homelab/README.md

 [rook](https://github.com/rook/rook): Distributed block storage for peristent storage.
 [volsyn](https://github.com/backube/volsync): Backup and recovery of persistent volume claims.

+## Homelab + GitOps

+Welcome to my repo where I maintain everything related to my homelab which adheres to Infrastructure as Code (IaC) and GitOps practices where possible.
+This allows me to have a single source of written truth for my homelab, declaring how and where I want it setup.
+I have a Kubernetes cluster that runs most of the services in my homelab but I also have a few services running as Docker containers on my NAS.
+This allows me to:
+- Version control my changes, allowing easy rollback of breaking patches/tinkering/etc
+- Allow for easy reinstall/disaster recovery of a cluster.
+- Version control and declare hardware provisioning, ensuring repeatable and robust hardware configuration.
+- With [Talos](https://github.com/siderolabs/talos) and a few scripts that I have written, I can define and provision a cluster easily with as few manual steps as possible.
+- [Renovate](-https://www.mend.io/renovate) and a few scripts makes it easy to handle Talos and Kubernetes updates.
+Renovate will create pull requests when new updates are available.
+When the pull requests are merged to the main branch I only need to run a commands to upgrade the cluster.

 **Other features include:**

 - Dev env managed w/ [mise](https://mise.jdx.dev/)
 - Workflow automation w/ [GitHub Actions](https://github.com/features/actions)
 - Dependency automation w/ [Renovate](https://www.mend.io/renovate)
 - Flux `HelmRelease` and `Kustomization` diffs w/ [flux-local](https://github.com/allenporter/flux-local)